Workplace Discrimination Case

 Protected classes called out in both state and federal statutes, such as sex, religion, race, etc. are broadly defined.
 As such, every person can face discrimination, and it is just as unlawful if targeted against white men as it would be against any other group.
 As long as an employee is negatively impacted because of his or her membership in a protected class, that counts as discrimination and could form the basis for a lawsuit.
 Further, California law also bans private employers from discriminating against workers due to their political views, affiliations, or activities.

-If you are living in Los Angeles, San Francisco, Sacramento, or San Diego and feel you have been a victim of workplace discrimination, contact Kingsley & Kingsley to speak with one of our experienced lawyers.
+If you are living in Los Angeles, San Francisco, Sacramento, or San Diego and feel you have been a victim of workplace discrimination, contact Kingsley and Kingsley to speak with one of our experienced Los Angeles employment lawyers.
+We offer free initial consultations.